MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 To end the session, call the [**ClosePseudoConsole**](closepseudoconsole.md) function with the handle from the original pseudoconsole creation.
 Any attached client character-mode applications, such as the one from the [**CreateProcess**](https://msdn.microsoft.com/library/windows/desktop/ms682425) call, will be terminated when the session is closed.
 If the original child was a shell-type application that creates other processes, any related attached processes in the tree will also be terminated.

+**NOTE:**

+Closing the session has several side effects which can result in a deadlock condition if the pseudoconsole is used in a single-threaded synchronous fashion.
+The act of closing the pseudoconsole session may emit a final frame update to `hOutput` which should be drained from the communications channel buffer.
+Additionally, if `PSEUDOCONSOLE_INHERIT_CURSOR` was selected while creating the pseudoconsole, attempting to close the pseudoconsole without responding to the cursor inheritence query message (received on `hOutput` and replied to via `hInput`) may result in another deadlock condition.
+It is recommended that communications channels for the pseudoconsole are serviced on individual threads and remain drained and processed until broken of their own accord by the client application exiting or by the completion of teardown activities in calling the [**ClosePseudoConsole**](closepseudoconsole.md) function.